Leafmight/CA3-Security/README.md

 export CONNECTION_STR="jdbc:mysql://localhost:3306/startcode"

-- Save file: cntl + x og enter
+- Save file: "cntrl + x" and "Enter"
 - Restart tomcat "sudo systemctl restart tomcat"

 - you can run the following with your own user / pw info: